jeslynzhou/Pawllywood/README.md

 #### Branching

 During our development, we achieved parallel work streams by utilizing different branches.
-Each team member created separate branches to independently develop features and fixes.
-This strategy allowed us to isolate our commits, effectively track, and manage changes.
-Once a feature was completed or a fix implemented, we merged the respective changes into the main branch.
-At this stage, since we only focus on one single feature, we named our branches using our names, making it easy for us to identify individual work streams.
-As we move into Milestone 2, we will create additional branches specific to each feature to maintain our organized workflow and ensure smooth integration.
+For each feature, we created separate branches, which allowed us to isolate changes related to specific features or fixes.
+Moreover, it enabled us to work independently without interfering with each other's code.

 #### Commits

-For milestone 1, our regular commits focus on developing user authentication.
+*For milestone 1,* our regular commits focus on developing user authentication.
 To ensure easy tracking and management of our changes, we named our commits according to the specific changes made.
 Some examples of our commits are “Add Retype Password for Sign In”, “Login & Sign up Screen” and, “organize files”.

+*For milestone 2,* we split tasks so two of us focused on different features.
+Our regular commits continued to reflect the division of work, with each commit focusing on the respective feature assigned to us.
+This division allowed us to maintain productivity and progress efficiently towards our milestone goals, ensuring that each feature received dedicated attention and timely updates.
+Just as what we did in the previous milestone, we named our commits according to the specific changes made.
+Some examples of our commits are “fix profile displaying issue + adjust UI”, “fix bugs: profile pic can now be displayed on the screen” and, “Update Home Screen (calculate pet's age)”.
+However, we did help out each other and commit to each other’s branch when one of us encountered issues.
+For example, Jeslyn helped to fix the profile picture not displaying problems for the profile screen and Marianne added the “view more comments” function and formatted the UI in the forum screen.

 ### Software Architecture